 There is more!
 I used to cook the sauce in a pot that yielded a rather mushy appearance.
 It did not bother me, I did not even realize I did not cook the cranberries properly.
 To make sure the cranberries stayed whole, my mother-in-law used to prick each berry one by one with a needle so they didn’t burst open in the pot.
 I have recently learnt from a chef that slowly cooking them in the oven would give very nice results and the berries stay whole.
 I would like to mention that of course cranberries carefully made in a pot can stay whole as well.

 I think my recipe made the cranberries more suitable to eat with savory foods, it has a pleasant flavor without overpowering the cranberries.
-You can keep it in the refrigerator for at least 3 days.
+You can keep it in the refrigerator for at least 1 week.
 The flavors come together while the sauce sits in the fridge.
 Hope you will enjoy it!
 Of course, there are many other techniques to cook cranberries that yield beautiful results too.

 Cranberry sauce recipe